ffrqw/Projects/Lob_SendRepresentativeLetter/README.md

 ![](https://github.com/ffrqw/Projects/raw/master/Lob_SendRepresentativeLetter/URL.png)

-When the input is not valid(such as empty input, meaningless input and an input indicated a place has no representative), the output is `"Failed in Sending Letter"`.<br>
+When the input is not valid(such as `empty input`, `meaningless input` and `an input indicated a place has no representative`), the output is `"Failed in Sending Letter"`.<br>
 I have tried several testcases, and here are the outputs:<br>